-Aside from working with electricity and currents, he also made major discoveries in the field of chemistry.
-In the year 1869, Gustav Kirchoff and Robert Bunsen (developer of the Bunsen burner with help from his assistant) discovered cesium and rubidium.
-With the use of a spectroscope they had invented together, they managed to spot these two alkali metals that the world had no previous knowledge of.
-Their discoveries marked the beginning of a new era, that is, they introduced a new way to look for undiscovered elements.
+Kirchhoff and Bunsen used spectrum analysis to study the composition of the sun and in the course of their investigations they discovered the elements cesium (1860) and rubidium (1861).
+With the use of a spectroscope they had invented together, they managed to identify these two alkali metals that the world had no previous knowledge of.
+Their discoveries marked the beginning of a new era, introducing a new way to look for undiscovered elements.

 Personal and Later Life

 In 1857, Gustav Kirchhoff married Clara Richelot who was the daughter of Friedrich Jules Richelot, his mathematics professor in Konigsberg.
 Together, he and Clara had two daughters and three sons.
 Clara died in 1869 and he was left to raise his children.
 This was made all the more challenging since he had a disability that forced him to use crutches or a wheelchair most of the time.
 In 1872, he married Luise Brommel, the superintendent in an ophthalmological clinic.

 Kirchhoff had numerous offers from other universities but he was quite happy and contented with Heidelberg so he turned down all offers.
 However, his health continued to fail him and he realized that the experimental side of the subject that he so loved was becoming impossible for him to accomplish.
 In 1875, he returned to Berlin where he became chair of mathematical physics.
 This allowed him to teach and conduct research without having to carry out any experiments.